-No child should ever be forced to take Zithromax^{}.
+No child should ever be forced to take Zithromax\.

-f the child is uncooperative or anxious, the distributor should instruct the parent to take the child to a quieter location to calmly administer the dose, within view of the distributor.
-While administering Zithromax^{} to a child, NEVER hold the child's nose closed, shake the child, or force the head backwards to force the child to swallow.
+parent or guardian is the correct person to administer Zithromax® to the child to reduce Distribution sites can be intimidating for children.
+If the child is uncooperative or anxious, the the child's anxiety.
+If the child is uncooperative or anxious, the distributor should instruct the parent to take the child to a quieter location to calmly administer the dose, within view of the distributor.

+While administering Zithromax® to a child, NEVER hold the child's nose closed, shake the child, or force the head backwards to force the child to swallow.